Scientology status by country: Ireland

-In 1987, an Israeli parliamentary commission declared it a cult, but the practice of Scientology in Israel is legal.
-In Israel, according to Israeli professor of psychology Benjamin Beit-Hallahmi, "in various organizational forms, Scientology has been active among Israelis for more than thirty years, but those in charge not only never claimed the religion label, but resisted any such suggestion or implication.
-It has always presented itself as a secular, self-improvement, tax-paying business."
-Those "organizational forms" include a Scientology Organization in Tel Aviv.
-Another Israeli Scientology group called "The Way to Happiness" (or "Association for Prosperity and Security in the Middle East") works through local Scientologist members to promote The Way to Happiness.
-An Israeli CCHR chapter runs campaigns against perceived abuses in psychiatry.
-Other Scientology campaigns, such as "Youth for Human Rights International" are active as well.
-There is also an ultra-Orthodox Jewish group that opposes Scientology and other cults or missionary organizations in Israel, Lev L'Achim, whose anti-missionary department in 2001 provided a hotline and other services to warn citizens of Scientology's "many types of front organizations".

 Italy

 In terms of corporate status, the Italian Church of Scientology is one of Italy's non-profit and common-law associations; it has neither an intesa (recognition agreement with the Italian state), nor is it a recognized confessional community (ente di culto).
 Some courts, including those in Rome and Turin, have viewed Scientology as a religion, although the Appeals Court of Milan did not do so during the criminal trial of various Scientologists.
 After it twice refused to recognize Scientology as a religion, its decisions were overturned by the Italian Supreme Court.
 In March 2000, the Italian Supreme Court upheld Scientology's religious status in Italy while reaffirming that Narconon is a non-tax-exempt for-profit business.

-Japan

-In 2015, the first Church of Scientology in Japan was opened in Tokyo.
-However, Japan does not officially recognize Scientology as a religion.